2002 World Cup Qualifiers (November 2000)

 With goals by Daei and Hasheminasab Iran would defeat Tajikistan 2-0 to advance to the final round of qualification.

-In spite of obtaining perfect results Braga would be replaced and instead Miroslav Blazevic who had just guided Croatia to a bronze medal in the previous World Cup.
+In spite of obtaining perfect results Braga would be replaced and instead Miroslav Blazevic who had just guided Croatia to a bronze medal in the previous World Cup would take his place.

 During preparations tensions arose between Blazevic and Azizi that would ultimately lead to Azizi playing no role in the qualifying campaign.
 During a scrimmage, Azizi found his number 11 jersey given to another player and questioned the coach about it.
 Blazevic indicated that he needs to earn his jersey.
 Azizi took exception to the comment and while there was some confusion as to whether he walked away from the camp or was axed by the coach due to the confrontation, the end result would be Azizi’s absence from the upcoming games.